-Similarly to the tiles proposed in [Wang, 1961], where the connectivity information of individual tiles is stored in their edges, it can be saved in the corners [Lagae and Dutré, 2006], introducing corner tiles.
+Similarly to the tiles proposed in [Wang, 1961], where the connectivity information of individual tiles is stored in their edges, the connectivity can be provided by the corners [Lagae and Dutré, 2006], introducing corner tiles.
 The corner tiles share all the attributes of the classical Wang tiles such as the size of full tile set, but their connectivity is more easily stored, as the connectivity matrix C is rectangular, for comparison see Figure 3.3 and Figure 3.4.